 Use crayons, felt tips or powder paint.
 You can make powder paint thicker by adding washing-up liquid and water.

 Firstly, show your child how to hold the crayon or paintbrush.
 If you don't have paper, you can use the insides of cereal boxes or old envelopes that have been cut open.

 Use socks and envelopes to make hand puppets.
 Draw faces on them or stick things on to make your own characters.
 Get the puppets to "talk" to each other, or to you and your child.

 Encourage your child to walk with you (you may want to use reins for safety) as soon as they are able to.
 It might slow you down, but it's a great way for both of you to get some exercise.

 Collect old hats, bags, gloves, scarves, nighties, lengths of material, tea towels and curtains.
 Ask friends and relatives or try jumble sales.

 Make sure there are no loose cords, strings or ribbons that could wrap around your child's neck or trip them (or you) up.

-It’s best to limit your child’s daily TV time to no more than half an hour for under-twos and an hour for three- to five-year-olds.
+It's best to limit your child's daily TV time to no more than half an hour for under-2s and an hour for 3- to 5-year-olds.